OnDataEngineering/OnDataEngineeringContent/_tech-vendors/hortonworks.md

 ---
 ## Vendor Technologies

 Hortonworks have two primary offerings - [Hortonworks Data Platform](/technologies/hortonworks-data-platform/) (HDP), a fully open source distribution of Hadoop, and [Hortonworks Data Flow](/technologies/hortonworks-data-flow/) (HDF), a distribution of (primarily) Apache NiFi, Kafka and Storm for processing data in motion.
 The linked technology pages include further information of the options for deploying and managing these products.
-They also provide [Hortonworks DataPlane Service](/technologies/hortonworks-dataplane-service/), a commercial cloud based service for managing and governing data.
+They also provide [Hortonworks DataPlane Service](/technologies/hortonworks-dataplane-service/), a commercial cloud based service for managing and governing data, and Hortonworks Operational Services, a subscription service whereby Hortonworks engineers and support personnel manage your HDP or HDF instances on site or in the cloud.

 Hortonworks also offer the Hortonworks Cybersecurity Package (HCP), a cyber security platform built on HDP and HDF that's based on the Apache Metron open source project, and which is installable and manageable via Apache Ambari.